 Gingerdoodle Cookies are chewy, soft cookies that taste like a cross between a gingersnap and a snickerdoodle.
-Add this to your baking list ASAP!
 You’ll love the texture of the cookies, but more importantly the molasses flavor with the cinnamon, ginger, and cloves is irresistible!

 I just can’t wait another day to share this recipe for Gingerdoodle Cookies.

 You may first be asking yourself, what are gingerdoodle cookies?